Put your hand up if you struggle to get your kids to eat a variety of vegetables. (Yes I do).

 What ways can I get my fussy eater exposed to vegetables?

-Before you can get your fussy eater to actually eat new vegetables you may have to think about other ways that are outside mealtimes to increase exposure to vegetables and help them to take the first steps.
+Before you can get your fussy eater to actually eat new vegetables you may have to think about other ways that are outside mealtimes to increase exposure to vegetables.
 The more familiar they are, the more likely they will be more comfortable with them and try them.

 There are 11 ways here to increase their exposure.